-Like Barabbas, we, too, have deserved a just death penalty for our sins.
-Like him, we also are offered a free pardon for our sinful deeds in this world.
+Like Barabbas, we, too, have deserved a just death penalty for our sin.
+Like him, we also are offered a free pardon for our actions in this world.
 Jesus took our place and offered Himself as the substitute for all sin.
-This substitutionary death is charged to our spiritual account when we place our faith and trust in His death for us and as us on the cross.
+This substitutionary death is charged to our spiritual account when we place our faith and trust in His finished work on the cross.
 Imagine if Barabbas chose to stay inside his small cell and not walk outside into the light.
 Wouldn't that seem crazy to you?
 If such a thing were to happen, the grace offered to Barabbas would have done him no good at all.
 Like Barabbas, we have at one time or another been in a prison of our own making.
 Thank God, Jesus sets us free.
 Who are you most like today: Pilate or Barabbas?
 When the truth is presented, will you compromise, as Pilate did, or walk out of your cell like Barabbas and thank God for sending a Substitute?